-Name Description Set up Price (€) Photo Seller Local of export Bird Repellent Balloon Visual scare-off system for birds that replicates of the eyes of bird predators in a 3D balloon, efficient in combating several types of birds.
+Name Description Set up Price (€) Photo Seller Local of export Holographic Owl Pack of two reflective owls + two rattles.
+This bird repellent emits unique visual flashes and sound effects to keep birds away like pigeons or sparrows.
+A very effective Anti-Pigeon product.
+Its reflective effect helps to protect wildlife, fruit trees, vegetable gardens, cultivated fields and newly sown lawns.
+This bird scavenger can also be positioned on the balconies as an excellent bird scare.
+Very economical, it does not hurt wild animals or cause damage to pets.
+Resistant - weatherproof.
+Maintains reflective effect for a long time.
+This repellent can be affixed to trees, it can be suspended over plants, shrubs or plantations.
+For best results, apply this repellent before bird damage begins.
+6.26 + 4.92 (delivery fee) = 11.18 РНОТО ECOCED Portugal Bird Repellent Balloon Visual scare-off system for birds that replicates of the eyes of bird predators in a 3D balloon, efficient in combating several types of birds.
 The visual effects obtained by moving these balloons in the wind is extremely intimidating and aims to keep birds away from the places.
-1. Fill the ballon ; 2.
-Place Mylar (included) in pupil of the balloon ; 3.
-Attach the Mylar tail to the bottom of the Bird Hunting Balloon ; 4.
-Hang the balloon 12.29 + 4.92 (delivery fee) = 17.21 ecored ECOCED Portugal Ribbon scare Birds Repellent tape that emits visual flashes of light in a unique way, creating movement in order to ward off wild animals such as birds and deer.
+1. Fill the ballon; 2.
+Place Mylar (included) in pupil of the balloon; 3.
+Attach the Mylar tail to the bottom of the Bird Hunting Balloon; 4.
+Hang the balloon 12.29 + 4.92 (delivery fee) = 17.21 РНОТО ECOCED Portugal Ribbon scare Birds Repellent tape that emits visual flashes of light in a unique way, creating movement in order to ward off wild animals such as birds and deer.
 With the help of the wind, this repellent tape reflects sunlight in a multicolor pattern that works like a scarecrow, sending birds a danger signal and a "recommendation" to leave the place.
 The presence of these flashes gives the birds the feeling that there is a predator or a rival in the area.
 Hang strips of tape near the spot you want to protect.
-2.63 + 4.92 (delivery fee) = 7.84 ecoced ECOCED Portugal
+2.63 + 4.92 (delivery fee) = 7.84 РНОТО ECOCED Portugal